concur/developer.concur.com/src/api-guides/vat-reclaim-integration.md

 b.
 PaidDateBefore
 c.
 PaidDateAfter

 The API request should be made for one day at a time.
-This API Request will result in a list of reports that match those search parameters. note: there could be multiple pages returned in the results.
+This API Request will result in a list of reports that match those search parameters. note: there could be multiple pages returned in the results so ensure your app can get every page of results.

-Repeat the above a-c but use P_PAYC for the Payment Status parameter.
+Repeat the above steps but use P_PAYC for the Payment Status parameter.
 This is required to ensure you have obtained all of the reports since the Payment Status field is updated in two different ways: 1st to reflect extracted, then 2nd to reflect any confirmations of payment.

 2. GET the Report Details for each unique Report ID that is returned in the API Request from #1

 [GET Expense Report Details v2 API](/api-reference/expense/expense-report/expense-report-get.html)

-Insert one Report ID per API request until you obtain details for every report returned in your search results.
+Insert one Report ID per API request.
+Make all of the requests until you obtain details for every report returned in your search results.

 3. GET the Images